 His wife disliked the name he had chosen for the character, so it was renamed Mickey Mouse.
 This character is now the most famous of all the Disney characters and the one that the most visitors want to meet during a trip to the theme parks and resorts.

 In 2006, The Walt Disney Company bought back the rights for Oswald the Lucky Rabbit from NBC Universal in a deal that included both the intellectual property to the character and all 26 of the cartoons that were created by Walt Disney.

 4. They Produced the First Feature Length Animation Film

-5. Many of Their Movies Have Exceeded the $1 Billion Dollar Mark at the Box Office
+5. Many Movies Have Exceeded the $1 Billion Dollar Mark at the Box Office

-6. They Have Twice Exceeded $4 Billion at the Box Office in a Calendar Year
+6. Twice Exceeded $4 Billion at the Box Office in a Calendar Year

 7. The First Disney World Resort Was in California

 Although Disney World in Orlando, Florida, is often considered the main Disney theme park, it wasn’t the first.
 The first theme park and resort created by Walt Disney was Disneyland in Anaheim in California.

 This is now Disneyland Park and Disneyland Resort.
 Walt Disney was directly involved in the building and supervision of this theme park.
 As a father, he enjoyed spending time with his daughters at amusement parks during the 1930s and 1940s.
 He wanted to create his own amusement park so that children and parents could have fun together.

 Initially, he wanted to do this at a site next to his studios in Burbank, but the site was too small.
 Instead, he purchased a 160-acre site near Anaheim and construction of the park began in 1954.
 It first opened to the public on July 17, 1955, and this was an event that was televised on ABC Television Network.